CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 In this example, the two modules 1 and 2 serve as basic training for all employees and are to be coordinated closely with awareness-raising measures.
 All other modules show which areas of specialization should also be taught depending on the subject.

-Depending on the type of institution, it may be useful to define other target groups and the associated training objectives (see ORP.3.M5 Analysis of target groups for awareness-raising and training programs).
+Depending on the type of institution, it may be useful to define other target groups and the related training objectives (see ORP.3.M5 Analysis of the Target Groups for Awareness and Training Programs).
 It is also important to involve employees who have little or nothing to do with information technology in the first place, such as: B. the security and cleaning service.

 ** Module 1: Information Security Basics **